WeZZard/CollectionDiff/README.md

 ```

 ## Notes

+### About Update Detection

+"Identical" just means "equal" when update detection was not enabled, but
+different when update detection was enabled.

+When update detection was enabled, "equal" means an element is equatable to
+another but there may be slightly differences between them such as different
+memory addresses.
+"Identical" means an element is totally identical to another
+and there are no difference between them.

+Enabling `Update` detection causes the time complexity comes to degenerate to
+**O(N*M)**.
+When each element is equal to another and was updated at the same
+time, the time complexity of diffing them went to **O(N^2)** in the worst
+case.

+### Why Chose to Diff Collection but Not Sequence

 Since `Collection` in Swift offers `Index` accessing which `Sequence` does not
 and you have to "name" a difference with an index, this library only supports